Pixee vs Sonatype: Post-Ingestion Remediation for Repository Findings

 Pixee becomes essential when remediation at scale is the bottleneck:

-• False positives consume your AppSec team's time.
-If your team spends 50-80% of its capacity separating real risks from noise, Pixee's 95% false positive reduction returns that time to actual security work.
+- False positives consume your AppSec team's time.
+If your team spends 50-80% of its capacity separating real risks from noise, Pixee's up to 95% false positive reduction returns that time to actual security work.

 Use Sonatype + Pixee Together: Gate and Remediation Workflow